KNOW YOUR RHEUMATOLOGIST

 The goal is to determine the likelihood that a rheumatologist will provide ongoing monitoring and management of systemic manifestations.
 This should be an inquiry, not an inquisition.
 Try to approach your clinician with an attitude of genuine curiosity.
 It is counterproductive to criticize your doctor’s practice even if you feel they are not adequately informed.

 TIPS- How to find out your rheumatologist's approach to Sjogren's.

 Most rheumatologists want to do a good job.

 Be kind!
 Rheumatologists work very hard.
 They depend on professional organizations such as the American College of Rheumatology (ACR) to stay informed.
-The ACR pays little attention to Sjogren’s and even perpetuates the “mild sicca disease” myth.
+The ACR pays little attention to Sjogren’s and until 2022, perpetuated the mild sicca disease” myth on their website.
 Fortunately, many rheumatologists are open to working with and learning from their patients.

 2. Start by asking your rheumatologist one or two open-ended questions.

 ~ “How do you follow a typical Sjogren’s patient over time?”

 ~ “What kinds of tests do you do to look for systemic manifestations?”